 The point is, to enjoy and realize the benefits of anything, you need to fully understand and execute it the way it demands.
 One area which has been the victim of the same issue in business is Risk Management.
-In my opinion there are four misconceptions which have made Risk Management look like a square which is opaque.
+In my opinion, there are four misconceptions that have made Risk Management look like a square that is opaque.
 People have not been able to look into what RM has to offer.
 These four misconceptions are detailed below:

 Luxurious concept – relevant for big organizations

-It is often thought that the development of a risk register with some fancy charts and responsibilities assigned is the whole purpose of the risk management programme.
-It definitely is not, in fact a very small element in an overall scheme of things.
+It is often thought that the development of a risk register with some fancy charts and responsibilities assigned is the whole purpose of the risk management program.
+It definitely is not, in fact, a very small element in an overall scheme of things.
 What one should strive for is making risk practices part and parcel of daily organizational activities.
-Be it a decision related to a new product launch, annual strategic plan preparation or considering an outsourcing option e.t.c.
+Be it a decision related to a new product launch, annual strategic plan preparation, or considering an outsourcing option e.t.c.